DarcInc/wysci/docs/iteration1.md

 Most of the users of wysci will probably prefer simple logs.
 1. Log entry and exit points for operations.
 2. Implement levels of verbosity

+## Results
+While working on items 1 and 2 (SQL data types and matching those types to Go types), it became apparent that the `NullString` type is sufficient.
+Since the library is meant to output CSV, only the representation of the data is important.
+Passing pointers to `NullString` to `Scan` captures both numeric and text values as strings.
+The `NullString` type also allows distinguishing no value from empty strings.

+Which raises an originally overlooked problem, how are `null` values displayed.
+Options might be the text 'NULL' or nothing between commas.
+This is something that should be configurable.